 Central Registration Depository (CRD)

-FINRA operates the Central Registration Depository (Web CRD®), the central licensing and registration system used by the U.S. securities industry and its regulators.
-Web CRD contains the registration records of broker-dealer firms and their associated individuals including their qualification, employment and disclosure histories; it also facilitates the processing of form filings, fingerprint submissions, qualification exams and continuing education sessions.
-Web CRD is a secure system that only firms and regulators that have been granted access by FINRA can use.
-Learn more about requesting access, system functionality and best practices on the pages linked below.
+FINRA is responsible for the Central Registration Depository (CRD®) program, which supports the licensing and registration filing requirements of the U.S. securities industry and its regulators.
+The CRD program covers the registration records of broker-dealer firms, branch offices and their associated individuals, including their qualification, employment and disclosure histories; it also directs the processing of form filings, fingerprint submissions, collection and disbursement of registration-related fees, qualification exams and continuing education sessions.
+The registration filing requirements of the CRD program are being integrated into FINRA's compliance portal, FINRA Gateway.

-The general public can review reports generated from Web CRD information that is disclosable through our investor protection tool, BrokerCheck.
+The general public can review information about investment professionals with the registration information collected through the CRD program and is disclosable via our investor protection tool, BrokerCheck.

 Pay Fees